USEPA/CMAQ/UTIL/chemmech/README.md

 ## Chemical Reactions Input Format <a name="Chemical Reactions Input Format"></a>

 A mech.def file follows formatting rules based on Gery and Grouse (1990) and Jeffries (1990) but the rules have evolved along with the CMAQ model.
 The file consists six sequential blocks: a mechanism name, operator definitions, an ignored species list, the reactions list, constant and functions definitions.
 Only the reaction list is required.
 Blocks after the mechanism name begin with the respective key words, SPECIAL, ELIMINATE, REACTIONS, CONSTANT, and FUNCTIONS.
-These blocks terminate with ‚ÄúEND‚Äù or ‚Äúend‚Äù (case sensitive).
+These blocks terminate with ìENDî or ìendî (case sensitive).
 Their content also follows the below rules and use the same elements to define information.

 Each block will be discussed separately below but first the discussion lists rules and elements for entering the mechanism data.